VenusProtocol/venus-protocol-documentation/whats-new/psm.md

 The Peg Stability Module (PSM) is a crucial component of the Venus Protocol designed to maintain the peg of the VAI stablecoin to $1.
 It functions similarly to the system provided by MakerDAO for DAI.
 The PSM contract works with two stablecoins: VAI (the target stablecoin) and USDT (used to help maintain the peg).
 The main features of the PSM are as follows:

-**Swap Functionality**:
+**Convert Functionality**:
 - Users can exchange VAI and USDT with a fixed conversion rate of 1 VAI = $1.
 - Users can send VAI to the PSM and receive USDT if enough USDT is available in the PSM.
 - Users can send USDT to the PSM and receive VAI, provided that the PSM hasn't reached its maximum allowed minted VAI limit.